saltstack/salt/doc/topics/tutorials/cloud_controller.rst

 QEMU copy on write support
 ==========================

-For super fast image cloning you can use the `qcow`_ disk image format.
+For fast image cloning you can use the `qcow`_ disk image format.
 Pass the ``enable_qcow`` flag and a `.qcow2` image path to `virt.init`:

 .. code-block:: bash